DataSF/draft-publishing-standards/basemap/building-footprints.md

 ### Accepted values

 * Footprints are not currently updated as new buildings are constructed
-* For those buildings constructed before X, you can use the unique identifier `sf16_bldgid`
+* For those buildings constructed before 2010, you can use the unique identifier `sf16_bldgid`
-* For buildings that don't exist but should, please @@SFGIS: what action can people take?

 ### Reference Datasets